YetOpen/certbot-zimbra/README.md

 ## Running noninteractively

-When retrieving a new certificate using -n, certbot runs interactively.
+When retrieving a new certificate using `-n|--new`, certbot runs interactively.
 If you want to run it noninteractively, you can pass `-N/--noninteractive` which will be passed on to certbot.
 Also passing `-q/--quiet` will suppress the status output of the script.
 Only do this if you're absolutely sure what you're doing, as this leaves you with no option to verify the detected hostnames, specify the certificate e-mail etc. `-N/--noninteractive` may be combined with `-q | --quiet` and/or `-L | --letsencrypt-params` to pass all the parameters to certbot directly, e.g. in scripts to do automated testing with staging certificates.

 ## Renewal